mobily-enterprises/jsonreststores/README.md

 JsonRestStores
 ==============

 JsonRestStores is a one-stop module that allows you to create fully functional, configurable Json REST stores using NodeJS.
-A store can be inherited from another store, and can define all sorts of hooks to configure how it behaves.
+A store can be inherited from another store, and can define all sorts of hooks to configure how it behaves (including permissions).
+It's also very easy to create "nested" stores.

 Database access is abstracted.
 At the moment, it supports the following database servers: